 As the fiasco in Iowa was unfolding, I looked up the origins of caucus:

 Isn’t it likely that the Algonquins were acknowledging the wisdom of crows?
 Today, in English, the collective noun is “a murder of crows.”
 It’s a slander, probably applied to the intelligent corvids by some celebrated ofay wit.
-Yes, crows eat small animals.
+Yes, crows can screech and they eat small animals.
 But they also eat fruit, grains, nuts, and seeds, and they’re scavengers (sanitation workers).
 They’re typical sound is caw-caw.
 Anyone who has heard them assembling in the evening in a tall tree will agree, I’m sure, that the proper term would be a caucus of crows.
 (Given the intelligence of some of our politicians, it would still be a bit of a slander.) —FHG